DiegoSalazar27/chakra-form/README.md

 # README

-An utility to create forms using chakraUI and react-hook-forms using a json object, also supports zod schema for validation.
+Utility to create forms using chakraUI and react-hook-forms using a json object, also supports zod schema for validation.

 Supports DarkMode